Frequently Asked Questions

 Yes, and yes.
 We do provide coffee stoppers when requested for multi-drink orders.
 The stoppers can be washed and reused, and are also accepted in commingled home recycling systems (local council collected).

-As at August 2018, we're also working with our supplier on a compostable solution and expect it to be available in early 2019.
+As at August 2018, we're also working with our supplier on a compostable solution and expect it to be available in 2019.

 Do you offer a discount for reusable cups?